CasparKielwein/Aaargh/Examples.md

 #### Beast form
 Many druids have learned to morph their form to an avatar of natures might.
-* Reaction Action, shift to chosen Beast Form
+* Minor Action, shift to chosen Beast Form

 *Form of the Hunter*
 * Attack: Dex, Melee, 1d8 damage